chadwickbureau/chadwick/doc/cwgame.rst

 Wind speed (field 28)
 ---------------------

-The game time wind speed, in miles per hour.
-The value -1 is used when the wind speed is unknown.
+The game-time wind speed, in miles per hour.
+The value 0 is used when the ``info,windspeed`` record is absent or its value is blank or ``unknown``.
+Otherwise, the numeric value of the record is output.

 .. _cwtools.cwgame.fieldcondition: